HammurabiCodes/HammurabiCodes/README.md

 ## Hi there 👋 I am Olivia - aka HammurabiCodes

-I am a Business Analytics Grad Student Specialized in FinTech diving deep into the world of **Python**
+I am a Business Analytics Grad Student specialized in FinTech diving deep into the world of **Python**

 - 🔭 I’m currently working on ...Building a Saas Platform
 - 🌱 I’m currently learning ...Python for Analytics and Automation